 - Peppermint Essential Oil: While most of us love the spicy, uplifting scent of peppermint, ants hate it.
 They won’t cross any area you spray with peppermint, making it perfect for spraying on areas where ant trails are and all identified entryways.
 Fill a spray bottle with water and add 5-10 drops peppermint essential oil, or 5 drops peppermint and 5 drops spearmint.
 Spray onto organic cotton buds and stuff into wall cracks or cupboards as a deterrant.
 A bonus?
 Your house will smell fabulous!

 - Cinnamon Powder: This is another scent that ants detest (as are cayenne pepper, cloves, black pepper and bay leaves).
-Sprinkle the powder near identified ant entryways as a barrier to force ants to go looking elsewhere for food.
-Similarly, keep a potted bay tree by the back door if like me, this is their preferred entrance location to repel them from entering the home.
+Sprinkle the powder near identified entry points as a barrier.
+This will force the ants to go looking elsewhere for food.

 - Borax: Up until now we’ve been aiming to repel the ants, now we’re playing hardball.
 Mix borax 1:1 with honey to make a paste, adding a little water to help it come together.
 Place mixture on small pieces of paper or carboard near active ant trails or entry points.
-Borax is a natural poison to ants, they take it back to the nest and infect others with it which destroys their digestive system.
+Borax is a natural poison to ants, they take it back to the nest and infect others with it, destroying their collective digestive systems.
 While you may initially see more ants when you put the baits out, they should significantly drop off after a few days.
-I prefer to use this method on my countertops, as to keep the borax away from pets who shouldn’t be allowed to ingest it.
+I prefer to use this method on my countertops only and never on the floor, as to keep the borax away from pets who shouldn’t be allowed to ingest it.